THE

 In this cult classic, sweethearts Brad and Janet stuck with a flat tire during a storm, discover the eerie mansion of Dr. Frank-N-Furter.
 As their innocence is lost, Brad and Janet meet a houseful of wild characters, including a rocking biker and a creepy butler.
 Through elaborate dances and rock songs, Frank-N-Furter unveils his latest creation: a muscular man named “Rocky.”

-Every ticket holder gets an audience participation script and prop bag complete with cascading toilet paper, water guns, and an array of other gadgets and goodies!
+Every ticket holder gets an audience participation script and prop bag complete with cascading toilet paper, playing cards, and an array of other gadgets and goodies!
 This deliberately kitschy rock 'n' roll sci-fi gothic musical is Baltimore’s favorite yearly tradition, and this year it’s queerer than ever!

 “A musical that deals with mutating identity and time warps becomes one of the most mutated, time-warped phenomena in show business.”